charlesfleche/charlesfleche.net/content/page/index/en.md

+Title: Hi there, I'm Charles,
 Template: index.html.j2

-# Hi there, I'm Charles,

 a [software developer](https://linkedin.com/in/charlesfleche) from France.
 I'm making tools for Visual Effects and Video Games artists, building custom technologies for NGO and coding for Live Entertainment and Projection Mapping.